tensorflow/datasets/docs/external_tfrecord.md

 #### If you don't control the generation pipeline

-If you're not sure what your `tfds.features` translates into `tf.train.Example`, you can experiment in colab:
+If you want to see how `tfds.features` are represented in a `tf.train.Example`, you can examine this in colab:

 *   To translate `tfds.features` into the human readable structure of the `tf.train.Example`, you can call `features.get_serialized_info()`.